NPG-Media/ThreeJS-BasicTemplate/README.md

  A basic template for using ThreeJS

-Runing the Development web-page: npm run dev
+- Running the Development web-page: npm run dev
-Runing a Build into "dist": npm run build
+- Running a Build into "dist": npm run build
-Runing a preview of the Dist folder: npm run preview Deply to the github page: npm run deploy
+- Running a preview of the Dist folder: npm run preview
+- Deploy to the github page: npm run deploy

 Github page: https://npg-media.github.io/ThreeJS-BasicTemplate/